-A switch uses different method of forwarding frames in Ethernet network.
-These methods are: Store-and-Forward or Cut-through Switching.
+A switch uses a different method of forwarding frames in Ethernet network.
+These methods are Store-and-Forward or Cut-through Switching.

 In store-and-forward switching, when the switch receives the frame, it stores the received data in buffers until the complete frame has been received.
 While in the storage process, the switch checks and analyses the frame for information about its intended destination.
 During this process, the switch checks the frame for errors using the Cyclic Redundancy Check (CRC) trailer portion of the Ethernet frame – a mathematical formula, based on the number of bits (1s) in the frame.

 If the frame contains no error, the frame will be forwarded to the appropriate port towards its destination but when an error is detected the frame is dropped or discarded.